Lectionary Resource for Catholics: word-sunday.com

 In this slice of Paul's famous letter to the Romans, he used the theme of hope to move from the suffering of the present to the glory of the Second Coming.
 Romans 8:18-30 spoke of groaning in creation, ourselves, and life in the Spirit.
 According to Paul, these groanings were a foretaste of events to come.

-The last event, of course, was the Last Judgement.
+The last event, of course, was the Last Judgment.
 According to Jewish lore, angels would act as prosecutors against the evils of humanity in the divine court.
 Paul countered this notion with Christian hope rooted in an intimate relationship with God.
 This hope echoed Isaiah 50:8-9a (RSV):

 He who vindicates me is near.
 Who will contend with me?
 Let us stand up together.
 Who is my adversary?
 Let him come near to me.
 Behold, the Lord YHWH helps me; who will declare me guilty?